How to Convert Views to PDFs in ASP.NET MVC with C#

 }

 Navigate to the "Controllers" folder and open the "HomeController" file.
-We are going to add the "Persons" action.
-Please refer to the code below for guidance:
+Add the "Persons" action using the following code:

 In the provided code, the ChromePdfRenderer class is first created.
-To use the RenderView method, you'll need to provide it with an HttpContext, specify the path to the "Persons.cshtml" file, and provide a List containing the necessary data.
-When rendering the View, users have the option to utilize RenderingOptions to customize margins, add custom text and HTML headers and footers, and apply page numbers to the resulting PDF document.
+To use the RenderView method, provide it with an HttpContext, specify the path to the "Persons.cshtml" file, and provide a List<Person> containing the necessary data.
+When rendering the View, you can utilize RenderingOptions to customize margins, add custom text and HTML headers and footers, and apply page numbers to the resulting PDF document.

 using System.Collections.Generic;